mcyemmy/YemisArcade/Info.md

 - God our Father at creation have placed a seed in us and we do not bear fruit unless we tend and cultivate the seed that God has placed in us.
 - Jesus is our “brand,” for we are being conformed to His image (Rom.
 8:29).
 We attract others to Christ when we put on His attributes, which include tender mercies, kindness, humility, meekness, long suffering (Col. 3:12), and, above all, love (v.14).
 - Do not look at things from a distorted negative view.
 Look at it from a positive and Godly perspective.
 John 11:11
+- Faith is believing that God is present even when all we hear is troubles.
+Rom.
+8:38-39
 - We must know who we are in Christ 1 Peter 2:9
 - Always have an attitude of gratitude, Praising God at all time makes His unending mercies available, and His mercy is probably all the is needed to enjoy a glorious ending in life.
 Proclaiming God’s mercy and faithfulness silences discontentment, think about the good things that He has done not the ones yet to be seen.
 O Lord, grow in me an attitude of fullness in You.
 In all of life situation, never speak against God.
 - Resting in God always, even when the tide is against me.